ferrucc-io/ferruccio/content/posts/company-size.md

 You're a competent programmer looking for a change in working environment.

-There aren't many resources to figure out what to expect from positions, so I decided to put together a guide.
+There aren't many resources to figure out what to expect from different positions, so I decided to share my take.

 You’ve got 4 offers from four companies at different stages.